Gilgamesh60/Binding_affinity_predictor/README.md

  ![image](https://github.com/Gilgamesh60/Binding_affinity_predictor/assets/104096164/2af77296-32a4-4056-9409-0e17a3916139)

-Binding affinity is one of the most important measures for drug-target interaction and can help us design drugs that selectively binds to their target.
+Binding affinity is one of the most important measures for drug-target interaction and can help us design drugs that selectively binds to a specific target.
 One of the most popular computational methods for binding affinity prediction is molecular docking.
-It greatly reduces the computational costs and gives predictions with good accuracy.
+It greatly reduces the costs and gives predictions with good accuracy.
 Unfortunately, this accuracy is still not sufficient to be practically used for drug discovery.There is also a prerequisite of already knowing the location of active sites.

-So the aim of this project is to use deep learning techniques to improve the performance of DTI calculations and try to provide an alternative to conventional methods like molecular docking and experimentaion.
+So the aim of this project is to use deep learning techniques to improve the performance of DTI methods and try to provide an alternative to conventional methods like molecular docking and experimentaion.

 The model implemented here is completely based on the method mentioned in the paper [Predicting drug-target interaction using 3D structure-embedded graph representations from graph neural networks](https://pubs.acs.org/doi/pdf/10.1021/acs.jcim.9b00387)